The Hub of the Shotley Peninsula

 The Parish Council is the first tier of local government and consists of a number of elected councillors from the Parish, supported by the Clerk.

-Holbrook's Parish Council currently has ten councillors and there is one vacancy.
+Holbrook's Parish Council currently has eleven councillors.

 The Council was elected in May 2019 and will serve for 4 years until the next election.